fresh-eggs/fresh-eggs.github.io/xband_post.md

 Sure enough, `_ReceiveServerMessageDispatch` ends up resolving to a routine that looks like the `MessErr DoExecuteCodeMessageOpCode( void )` function found in the XBAND OS source at `0xd57c8b`.

-The following is a gif of the debugger hitting the `0xd57c8b` breakpoint given an `msExecuteCode` message:
+The following is a gif of the debugger hitting the `0xd57c8b` breakpoint given a `msExecuteCode` message:

 ![break on the address of DoExecuteCodeMessageOpCode](/assets/xband__hit_do_execute_code_method.gif)